 - group_weights

-Method for calculating group-specific penalty weights.
-Square root of group size is standard, adaptive uses initial estimates, custom allows user-specified weights.
+Method for calculating group-specific penalty multipliers passed to grpreg.
+Square root of group size is the standard choice.
+Custom allows user-specified weights.

 - custom_weights